Aircraftman

-Aircraftman (AC) or aircraftwoman (ACW) is the lowest rank in the British Royal Air Force (RAF) and the air forces of several other Commonwealth countries.
-In RAF slang, aircraftmen are sometimes called "erks".
+Aircraftman (AC) or aircraftwoman (ACW) was formerly the lowest rank in the British Royal Air Force (RAF) and is still in use by the air forces of several other Commonwealth countries.
+In RAF slang, aircraftmen were sometimes called "erks".

-Aircraftman ranks below leading aircraftman and has a NATO rank code of OR-1.
-It is now a training rank only and no airmen in productive service hold this rank.
+Aircraftman ranked below leading aircraftman and has a NATO rank code of OR-1.
+For some time in the RAF it had been a training rank only and no airmen in productive service held the rank.
 Aircraftmen do not wear any rank insignia.
 The rank was renamed air recruit (AR) in the Royal Air Force in July 2022.

 History

 The rank was introduced to the RAF in January 1919, replacing the ranks of "air mechanic", "private" and "clerk" that had been introduced under Air Memorandum No. 1 in March 1918.
 There were three grades: leading aircraftman (LAC), aircraftman 1st class (AC1) and aircraftman 2nd class.
 A similar grading existed for junior ratings in the Royal Navy.
 The rank of senior aircraftman (SAC) was introduced on 1 January 1951.

 The lowest grade was an AC2; also colloquially known as an "AC plonk".
 With effect from 1 April 1964, the gradings of AC1 and AC2 were abolished, with "aircraftman" becoming the entry rank.